-Gazetteers and Guidebooks: eers and Guidebooks: Gazetteers: These are lists of geographical features such as cities, rivers, Gazetteers: These are lists of a fivers, rivers, mountains etc with necessary information for their location.
-They may form part of an analysis of the state of t atlas or constitute a separate publication.
+Gazetteers and Guidebooks:

+Gazetteers: These are lists of geographical features such as cities, rivers, mountains etc with necessary information for their location.
+They may form part of

 Guidebooks: These are otherwise known as travel guides.

-They provide travellers with information about what to see, where to stay, where to dine and how to get there.
-They contain information on places of interest, hotels and restaurants etc. Hence, they are also termed tourists guide.
+They provide travelers with information about what to see, where to stay, where to dine and how to get there.
+They contain information on places of interest, where to difference where to difference where to difference to difference where to difference to difference to difference where to difference to differe Examples:

 Gazetteer of Ilorin province/by H.B.
 Horman Hedge: London: Allen (i) and Unwin.
-This material provides information on the history of Ilorin province, and the individuals who at one time or the other played crucial role in the development and administration of the city, province and population.
+This material provides information on the history of Ilorin province, and the individuals who at one time or the other played crucial role in the development and administration of the city,